zhizhunbao/multi-course-learning-exam-system/public/pdfs/ai-techniques/Assignment 2 ROS 2 and Vision/CST8504_Assn2_ROS2_Vision.md

 ```
 cd ros2_ws/src
-git clone git@github.com:gitalg/...
+git clone git@github.com:gitalg/aisd-vision-zhizhunbao.git
-cd assignment-2-ros-2-and-vision-<yourGitHubname>
+cd aisd-vision-zhizhunbao
 ```

-In the assignment-2-ros-2-and-vision-<yourname> repository directory, which will be your current directory after running the above commands, create the aisd_vision and aisd_motion packages, by following the python-specific (not cpp) instructions on this page: https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html
+In the aisd-vision-zhizhunbao repository directory, which will be your current directory after running the above commands, create the aisd_vision and aisd_motion packages, by following the python-specific (not cpp) instructions on this page: https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html

 The two new packages will be just empty skeletons at first, but we will commit them at this point and push them to the GitHub repository.
-You need to be in the ~/ros2_ws/src/assignment-2-ros-2-and-vision-<yourname> directory or below when using git commands for this repository in general, and you need to be in ~/ros2_ws/src/assignment-2-ros-2-and-vision-<yourname> when you run these commands:
+You need to be in the ~/ros2_ws/src/aisd-vision-zhizhunbao directory or below when using git commands for this repository in general, and you need to be in ~/ros2_ws/src/aisd-vision-zhizhunbao when you run these commands:

 ```
 git add aisd-vision aisd-motion